Homemade teriyaki sauce is done in about 7 minutes, ready to be used for chicken, rice, and stir-fries. This will become a staple in your pantry!

-While I’ve never actually bought teriyaki sauce from the store, I’ve basically replicated the flavor I liked at restaurants by adapting and combining various recipes I’ve come across over the years.
-My recipe has a nice balance of sweetness and soy, without being too much of either.
+To create this sauce, I replicated the flavor I liked at restaurants by adapting and combining various recipes I’ve come across over the years.
+I think my recipe has a nice balance of sweetness and soy, without being too much of either.

-The ingredients are pretty simple.
-Soy sauce, sugar (update: I now use coconut/palm sugar and I’m sure sucanat would work similarly), grated ginger, chopped garlic and rice vinegar (or mirin, a rice wine, when I have it), in addition to a thickener like cornstarch or arrowroot.
-Sometimes I’ll add a pinch or two of crushed red pepper flakes.
+The ingredients are pretty simple: soy sauce, sugar (I’ve used regular, brown and coconut/palm sugar which all work well – we found that honey changed the flavor too much), grated ginger, chopped garlic, crushed red pepper flakes, and rice vinegar (or mirin, a rice wine, when I have it), in addition to a thickener like cornstarch or arrowroot.

 To make, you basically dump all the ingredients into a small saucepan, bring to a boil and boil about 5 minutes until it’s slightly thickened.